 What You Need To Know

-- How can I prepare to apply for loan forgiveness?
-For more information on the application, the types of costs eligible for forgiveness, and the documentation you will need to submit in connection with your application, please review the Paycheck Protection Program Loan Forgiveness Application on the SBA website.
+- Preparing for your Loan Forgiveness Application For more information on the application, the types of costs eligible for forgiveness, and the documentation you will need to submit in connection with your application, please review the Paycheck Protection Program Loan Forgiveness Application on the SBA website.
 Seacoast Bank strongly recommends that, prior to applying through our online portal for loan forgiveness, you review and fill out the SBA Forgiveness Application, including the PPP Loan Forgiveness Calculation Form, PPP Schedule A and PPP Schedule A worksheet and gather the supporting documentation required to be submitted.
-The required documentation is defined in the in the SBA Forgiveness Application.
+The required documentation is defined